Selling your shared ownership home

 Once you have decided who you wish to use to value your home, you must contact your chosen surveyor directly quoting reference ‘LQ-Resales’.

 The surveyor will contact you to arrange to visit your home, normally within five working days.
 They will collect payment of their fees, and then provide you with a valuation report which sets the price at which you can sell your share.
+This price will take in to account the length of lease you have remaining and will be deemed to include any home improvements that you may have made.

 You also have the option to instruct a RICS registered surveyor of your choice; however, they must meet certain criteria, details of which can be found in our leaflet for instructing your own independent surveyor [PDF, 34 KB].